Inspiaaa/UnityHFSM/README.md

 using System.Collections;
 using System.Collections.Generic;
 using UnityEngine;
-using FSM;    // This line imports the required classes for the state machine
+using FSM;    // Import the required classes for the state machine

 public class EnemyController : MonoBehaviour
 {